 The first month back on Free is when most sellers learn whether cancelling was the right call.
 A few small habits make the answer obvious.

 Re-price your top sellers.
-Your COGS just went up 15–20% on Premium-discounted SKUs.
+Your COGS just went up on Premium-discounted SKUs.
 If your retail prices were set assuming Premium pricing, raise them to maintain margin.
-A $2 retail increase on a t-shirt that lost $2.10 in COGS savings keeps your unit margin flat.
+A retail increase that offsets the lost per-unit discount keeps your unit margin flat.

 Track your monthly orders.
-If your order count climbs back above your break-even threshold (typically 15–25 orders depending on SKU mix), consider re-subscribing.
+If your order count climbs back above your break-even threshold, consider re-subscribing.
 Premium savings compound on every order, so the threshold doesn't have to climb much before it's worth paying again.

 Watch for the post-cancel cohort offer.
 Printify occasionally sends discounted re-subscribe offers to cancelled accounts after 30–60 days.
 If the offer beats annual pricing on an effective-per-month basis, it's usually worth taking.